How to Install Carpet

 If your carpet will come up against a door threshold, measure the doorway width where your carpet will end.
 You will also want to measure the depth as well between the carpet and the material that it is going to meet.

-You will need to know what the difference is in the height, if there is any, so when you are putting down the transition strip, it will line up the right way or if you need to make adjustments.
+You will need to know what the difference is in the height, if there is any, so when you are putting down the transition strip, it will line up the right way or if you need to raise the doorway threshold to meet the new level.

 Using carpet tacks, you will need to secure the carpet in your doorway.
 Be sure that the carpet meets the material that you have in the next room.